 Since then Maciej’s photos have been widely published and exhibited around the world, shown at various photo festivals (including Visa Pour l’Image) and he is a recipient of numerous awards.
 He was profiled in two major street photography books published by Thames & Hudson – “Street Photography Now” in 2010 and “The World Atlas of Street Photography” in 2014.
 Maciej’s first monograph Cardiff After Dark was published in October 2012.

-Maciej is one of the founders of the cult Third Floor Gallery in Cardiff and also a member of the Polish street photography collective Un-Posed.
+Maciej is also one of the founders of Third Floor Gallery in Cardiff.
 He is a passionate collector of photography books and loves Asia – after 12 visits to India he decided to base himself there for some time.